 The objective of the strategy is to provide more certainty around the value of the equity assets during the Actuarial Valuation review in 2019 and in effect help protect strong gains in recent years.
-The equity protection expires at the end of March 2020, will be reviewed in Q4 2019 to consider if the current strategy simply finishes or is continued in some way.
+The equity protection expires at the end of March 2020.